Have Questions?

 573-581-8828

-Turning Point Recovery Center has been providing addiction care and rehabilitation services to the residents of Montgomery City and those living within the surrounding communities.
+Turning Point Recovery Center has been providing addiction care and rehabilitation services to the residents of Montgomery City, MO. and those living within the surrounding communities.
 Today, Turning Point Recovery Center provides services like brief intervention approach, dialectical behavior therapy, anger management, cognitive/behavior therapy, substance abuse counseling approach, dual diagnosis drug rehab and others in line with its belief of following rehab treatments that work best to help clients achieve sobriety.

 This substance abuse treatment center also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - outpatient hospital programs, inpatient detoxification programs, long term rehab centers, inpatient drug rehab centers, short term drug rehab centers and others.